sapienskid/pebble-sync/README.md

    - `styles.css`
    - `README.md`
    - `versions.json`

+Tip: run `node scripts/prepare-release.mjs` from the project root to automatically copy those files into the `release/` folder before creating a GitHub release or uploading assets.
+This helps avoid missing `main.js`/`manifest.json` in a release.

 ## Troubleshooting
 - “No new notes” usually means the dedupe cache already contains the items – clear it in Settings if you need to re-import.